Data & Information

 Fully online schools

-Ohio has 23 eCommunity schools.
+Ohio has 27 eCommunity schools.
 Seven serve students statewide, and 22 serve students in grades K-12.
 A community school is similar to charter schools in other states.
 An eCommunity school is an Internet- or computer-based community school (similar to a charter school in other states) in which the enrolled students work primarily from their residences.
-Ohio eCommunity schools (also called eschools and e-schools in legislation) served 38,529 students in SY 2012-13, a 4% annual increase, and the highest number of fully online students of any state in the country.
+Ohio eCommunity schools (also called eschools and e-schools in legislation) served enrolled 39,044 students in SY 2013-14, a 1% annual increase, and among the highest number of fully online students of any state in the country.
 Online students are from nearly all of Ohio’s 614 public school districts.
-The largest two eSchools, among the largest in the country, are Ohio Virtual Academy High School, which served 13,160 students, and the Electronic High School of Tomorrow, which served 12,496 students.
+The largest two eSchools, among the largest in the country, are Ohio Virtual Academy High School, which served 13,147 students, and the Electronic High School of Tomorrow, which served 13,537 students in SY 2013-14.
 Effective in SY 2015-16, all eSchools with over 3,000 students can grow up to 15% annually, while those with fewer than 3,000 can grow up to 25% per year.
 Newly opened schools in SY 2013-14 are limited to 1,000 students.

 A July 2009 report by the Ohio Alliance for Public Charter Schools suggested that the eCommunity schools have achieved better results than comparable traditional school districts, especially when looking at year-to-year student improvement.
 In addition, Education Sector posted a blog series in spring 2011 analyzing e-schools in Ohio.
 It offers an in-depth analysis of the 27 eCommunity schools based on Adequate Yearly Progress, size, regional versus statewide student draw, student demographics, and online student mobility.
 It raises concerns about the accountability of eCommunity schools, especially for those that receive waivers from standard accountability measures, such as alternative schools.